rikdekoning/sharepoint/sp-reveal/docs/privacy-policy.md

 # Privacy Policy — SP Reveal

-**Last updated: February 2026**
+_Last updated: February 2026_

 SP Reveal is a browser extension designed to enhance productivity when working with SharePoint Online lists and items.
-This policy explains what information the extension accesses, how it is used, and how your privacy is protected.
+This privacy policy explains what information the extension accesses, how it is used, and how your data is protected.

 ---

-## 1. Overview

-SP Reveal processes information **only within your browser**, and **no data ever leaves your device**.
-The extension does **not** collect, store, transmit, or sell any personal or organizational information.

----

-## 2. Data Collection
+## 1. Data Collection

-SP Reveal **does not collect any data**.
+SP Reveal **does not collect, store, transmit, or share any personal data**.

-Specifically, the extension does **not**:
+The extension does **not**:

-- collect personal data
-- collect Microsoft 365 tenant information
-- collect SharePoint content
 - collect browsing history
-- create usage logs
+- collect user identifiers
+- collect login information
-- send analytics
+- send data to external servers
+- track usage
-- use cookies
+- use analytics or telemetry
-- communicate with external servers

-All operations occur locally in the browser.
+All processing happens **locally** within the user's browser.

 ---

+## 2. Permissions

+SP Reveal **does not request any optional or sensitive Chrome permissions**.

+The extension operates entirely through:
+- a statically declared content script
+- user‑initiated actions (e.g., clicking copy buttons)
+- built‑in browser clipboard APIs

+No additional Chrome APIs or permissions (tabs, storage, scripting, clipboardWrite, etc.) are used or required.

+SP Reveal runs only on SharePoint pages due to its `content_scripts.matches` patterns, not because of host permissions.

+---

 ## 3. Data Usage

-The extension reads certain elements of the active SharePoint page **only when the user interacts with it**.
-Examples include:

-- reading form field labels to display internal field names
-- reading list and item metadata to build URLs
-- reading item data when showing all fields
-- reading SharePoint REST API responses that the user already has permission to access
+SP Reveal interacts only with the **current SharePoint page** the user is viewing and only when the user triggers an action in the extension's UI.

+Any information read from the page—such as field labels, list metadata, or item details—is:
+- accessed **only** in response to a user action
-This information is used **only to perform the requested action** (e.g., copy a URL, duplicate an item) and is **never stored or transmitted**.
+- used solely to perform the requested feature (e.g., copy a URL, reveal an internal name)
+- processed entirely within the browser
+- never logged, saved, uploaded, or shared

+The extension does **not** modify SharePoint data except when the user explicitly chooses **Duplicate Item**, which uses SharePoint’s own REST APIs and the user’s existing permissions.

 ---

-## 4. Permissions Explained
+## 4. Data Storage

-SP Reveal requests browser permissions solely to support its core functionality:

-- **activeTab / tabs** — to send commands to the current SharePoint tab.
-- **scripting** — to inject the content script that interacts with SharePoint forms.
-- **storage** — to save minimal non‑sensitive settings (e.g., manual item ID).
-- **clipboardWrite** — to copy URLs, GUIDs, IDs, and internal names at the user’s request.
-- **host permissions** — required to access and read SharePoint page metadata.

-These permissions **do not grant the extension access to personal information** beyond what is already visible to the user on the SharePoint page.
+SP Reveal does **not** use Chrome storage APIs.

+No data—personal, SharePoint-related, or otherwise—is stored locally or remotely.

 ---

-## 5. Data Storage
+## 5. Third‑Party Sharing

+SP Reveal does **not** share any data with third parties.

-The extension only stores:
+The extension contains:

-- lightweight local preferences (e.g., a manually entered item ID)

-No SharePoint data or user information is ever stored locally or remotely.

-All stored data remains on the user’s device and can be cleared at any time by:

-- removing the extension, or
-- clearing browser extension storage
+- no trackers
+- no analytics
+- no external API calls
+- no advertising modules

+All functionality is self‑contained.

 ---

-## 6. Third-Party Sharing
+## 6. Security

-SP Reveal does **not** share data with:

-- third parties
+Because the extension runs entirely on the user’s device:
-- external APIs
+- no external transmission reduces exposure risk
-- analytics services
-- advertisers
-- cloud servers

-There is **no** network communication except calls made directly to SharePoint sites the user is already authenticated to.
+- no data leaves the browser
+- SP Reveal cannot access anything the user is not already permitted to access within SharePoint
+- the extension cannot interact with or read data from non‑SharePoint websites

+All SharePoint operations respect the user’s existing Microsoft 365 authentication.

 ---

-## 7. Security
+## 7. Changes to This Policy

-Because SP Reveal does not transmit data, security risk is minimal.
-The extension:

-- operates only on approved SharePoint Online domains
-- cannot access sites outside SharePoint
-- cannot bypass user permissions in SharePoint
-- cannot access SharePoint without the user being logged in
-- runs entirely in the browser sandbox

-Users maintain full control of their data at all times.
+Any updates to this privacy policy will be published in the extension store listings and the public GitHub repository.

 ---

-## 8. Changes to This Policy

-This privacy policy may be updated as the extension evolves.
-The latest version will always be available in the GitHub repository.

----

-## 9. Contact
+## 8. Contact

-For questions, feedback, or support, please visit:
+For questions or support, please visit:
 **https://about365.nl**